 Nori Jacoby studies how different cultures use music and sound to make sense of the world around them.
 Through his research, Nori attempts to create new paradigms for scientific analysis that incorporate techniques from neuroscience, anthropology, and ethnomusicology, particularly in the study of rhythm perception.
 He earned a PhD in computational neuroscience from the Hebrew University of Jerusalem and did postdoctoral research in computational audition at MIT.
 Nori accepted the position of a group leader at the Max Planck Institute of Empirical Aesthetics in Frankfurt, Germany, in November 2018.

 Project Title: The Cultural Foundations of Auditory Processing

 Noam Zerubavel is a social and neural scientist interested in understanding human relationships and group interactions.
 Noam investigates the organizing sociological principles, psychological processes, and neural mechanisms of the complex dynamics in social networks.
 His recent neuroimaging work on affective reciprocity postulates that brain activity might predict future friendships.
 Noam completed his PhD in psychology with Professor Kevin Ochsner and postdoctoral training in social network analysis with Professor Peter Bearman at Columbia University.

 Project Title: How Do We Connect?
 The Neural Foundations of Social Relations

-Nim Tottenham is an associate professor of Psychology at Columbia University and director of the Developmental Affective Neuroscience Laboratory.
+Nim Tottenham is a professor of psychology in the Department of Psychology at Columbia University and director of the Developmental Affective Neuroscience Laboratory.
 Her research examines brain development underlying emotional behavior in humans.
 Her research has highlighted fundamental changes in brain circuitry across development and the powerful role that early experiences, such as caregiving and stress, have on the construction of these circuits.

 Nim Tottenham is a member of the Presidential Scholars in Society and Neuroscience Advisory Committee.